 What types of rules you can create

 With Salv, you can create rules for real-time, post-event and periodic transaction monitoring checks.
 Real-time transaction monitoring rules empower you to stop fraudulent transactions when they occur by giving you a real-time API response.
-If you don’t need to suspend a customer or payment, and there is no other business logic triggered, it’s often best to use post-event transaction monitoring rules.
+If you don’t need to suspend a payment, and there is no other business logic triggered, it’s often best to use post-event transaction monitoring rules.
 They don’t require a separate monitoring check API call: all the calculations are done after the data is uploaded to the Salv platform.
 Instead of being triggered by new data uploads, periodic — sometimes called interval — scenarios run continuously after the time interval you define.

 How transaction monitoring rules work